MarcelCutts/ReactBestPractices/README.markdown

 # React Best Practices

-A short, entry level talk on current best practices using React.
+A short, entry level talk on current React Best Practices.

-Meant to be given after a React 101 talk by another speaker.
+Aimed at roughly the level of those who have completed all their ToDoMVC tutorials and are starting to build their first small to medium React applications.